Booking

 Le Niçois

-Regional languages are of interest to all types of people.
-In Nice, nearly 1,500 students learn Nissart at secondary school and, every year, more than 400 choose it as an option for their baccalaureate examinations.
-There are also organisations which offer free lessons.
-So, what are you waiting for?
-Come and discover the culture and language of Nissa la Bella (Nice the Beautiful)!
+Regional languages are of interest to people of all ages.
+In Nice, nearly 1,500 students learn Niçard in high school, and each year, more than 400 choose it as a subject for the Baccalauréat.
+There are also associations that offer free classes.
+So don’t waste time — come and discover the culture and language of *Nissa la Bella*!

 Previous